learn-co-curriculum/react-hooks-redux-forms-lab/README.md

 2. You will need to write the `BandInput` component as a child of `BandsContainer`.
 The component should have a form with a text input and submit button.
-We would like to update the *component's* state each time the user types a new character in the input.
-However, we only update the __Redux__ store's state when the user hits the submit button.
+We would like to update the *component's* state each time the user types a new character in the input. stored as `this.state.name`.
+We will only update the __Redux__ store's state when the user hits the submit button.

 3. You will also need to fill in the `manageBand` reducer located under `./src/reducers/manageBand.js`.
 It will need to respond to an action of `type